Minsu386/til/ZTM/Learning to Learn.md

 Principle: Skill Stacking
 - Skill mastery comes from being curious about topics.
 Childlike ambition to learn.
 - Key is not to be the greatest at one thing. but to be decent at multiple skills that align with each other to stand out among your peers

+Principle: Happiness Factor
+1. Self Improvement
+2. Family
+4. Nature
+5. Finance

+Principle: Your Productivity Time
+- Are you a morning person or night owl?
+  - Find your Zone
+- Give your self permission to study when you feel your best

+Principle: Self Learning paradigm
+-